Azerbaijani top official: Pashinyan turned his family into object of political speculation (UPDATE)

 "He either wakes up, calls on Azerbaijan to negotiate with the separatist regime in Nagorno-Karabakh region or takes his words back.
 He declares seven adjacent districts around Nagorno-Karabakh the territory of “NKR", thus openly demonstrating disrespect to international community, co-chairs of the OSCE Minsk Group,” Hasanov said.
 “He creates a team consisting of Russophobes, and at the same time several times a day speaks of his loyalty to the alliance with Russia.
 Everyone already understands that the Armenian prime minister is inadequate in his position.
 He is a parody of a politician and the Armenian radio jokes about him are a matter of time."

-Hasanov said that if a politician turns his child, the family into an object of political speculation, then it is not difficult to guess what misfortunes the Armenians will face.
+Hasanov said that if a politician turns his child, his family into an object of political speculation, then it is not difficult to guess what misfortunes the Armenians will face.

 "It is necessary to ask the prime minister who says that “NKR” is an "independent state" and about the need for Azerbaijan to negotiate with this "state": why does your son serve in this "independent state"?
 Taking this step, he actually confirms not only the fact of occupation, but also recognizes that it is Armenia that is a party to the conflict.”